pardamike/fb-ngSocial/README.md

-# Simple Angular 1 Facebook Posting App
+# Simple AngularJS Facebook Posting App

 Using the ng-facebook library we can post and retreive posts